chadeadams/SWGEnv/README.md

 YOU CAN RUN THE SCRIPT: setup_env_nugax.sh to do this series of commands for you, alternatively, if on a headless system or just want to!
 Added by Nugax.
-To Get the script - Run:
+To Get the script - Run this script in /home/swgemu :

     wget http://update.swgresurrection.com/server/setup_env_nugax.sh